 When you’re looking for something to quech your thirst we’d recommend the Mad Mehmet made with Woodford bourbon, apple cider, apple cider vinegar, cinnamon simple syrup, dash of hot sauce, bitters, and macerated apple slice.
 This drink has got a great seasonal flavor.
 Both the bar and kitchen at Mad Rex pull from locally sources.
 Beers from Evil Genius, Victory, Southern Tier Brewery, Flying Dog, and Yards are served on draft and by the bottle.
 Hard liquor is provided by Philadelphia Distillery, Dads Hat, and Stateside.
 We love the Hunter cocktail mixed up with Stateside vodka, citrus liquor, fresh lime, passion fruit puree, jalapeno simple syrup, and garnished with a lime twist.
 And of course we had to try the Flame Thrower, because a drink with a name like that can’t possibly be passed over.
 Its made with vodka infused with pineapples and cucumbers, mint, lime, pineapple juice, and to finish it off a flaming lime.

-The kitchen at Mad Rex is run by executive chef and butcher Peter Rule, whose background includes stints at Brigantessa, Fork, and Avance, is focusing on fresh ingredients, including meats from the neighboring George L. Wells Meat Co.
+The kitchen at Mad Rex is run by Chef Brandon Ferrio is focusing on fresh ingredients, including meats from the neighboring George L. Wells Meat Co. and a variety of small shareable plates.
 The menu at Mad Rex is a variety of Modern American cuisine based around classic world techniques with new and old world flavors.
 The focus is on high-quality locally sourced ingredients; fresh vegetables, highest grade of organic meats, and spice blends from our neighborhood Italian market.

 And you best save room for dessert because Mad Rex is offering another exciting opportunity to make your own ice cream sundae in a Pink Himalayan Salt Rock Bowl.
 Found in only one part of the world, Himalayan Pink Salt is a pristine form of salt containing over 84 minerals.
 This salt is known to have magical healing powers such as balancing your body’s PH, stabilizing your hydration levels, and improving digestion.
 The salt provides a complex and amazing flavor without being overbearing.